top of page

 (Disclaimer: As always, please consult with your tax advisor or accountant for the most up to date tax info for your situation.)

 It's easy to file!
 Step 1: Complete IRS Form 5695.
-Be sure to check you use the latest version of the form which is updated January/February each year (note: the above forms are for 2020) www.irs.gov/pub/irs-pdf/f5695.pdf
+Be sure to check you use the latest version of the form which is updated January/February each year (note: the above forms are old) www.irs.gov/pub/irs-pdf/f5695.pdf

 For instructions on how to complete Form 5695 download the instructions here www.irs.gov/pub/irs-pdf/i5695.pdf